arkangelofkaos/form-builder-kata/README.md

 # Form Builder Kata

-This is an exercise of reacting a React Form Builder.
+This is an exercise of creacting a React Form Builder.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).